contao/docs-archive/api/hooks/parseTemplate.md

 # parseTemplate

 The `parseTemplate` hook is triggered before parsing a template.
 It passes the template object and does not expect a return value.

 ## Parameters

 1. *Template* `$objTemplate`

-	The frontend or backend template instance.
+    The front end or back end template instance.

 ## Example

 ```php
 <?php